 The song, “Always Something There To Remind Me”, was originally recorded by Dionne Warwick in 1963

-Legendary songwriters Hal David (1923-2012) and Burt Bacharach (b.1928) wrote the song “Always Something There To Remind Me” for Dionne Warwick, which she recorded in 1963, although this never progressed further than a demo.
+Legendary songwriters Hal David (1923-2012) and Burt Bacharach (1928-2023) wrote the song “Always Something There To Remind Me” for Dionne Warwick, which she recorded in 1963, although this never progressed further than a demo.
 It was Lou Johnson (1941-2019) who first released it the following year and reached No.49 on the US singles chart.

 Among the many versions of the song to follow, Britain’s Sandie Shaw (b.1947) recorded it the same year as Johnson and released it as her second single.
 It became her very first hit when it went to number one in October 1964 in the UK, South Africa and Canada.
 Her version of “Always Something There To Remind Me” was a top ten hit internationally and peaked at No.52 in America.